 Our volunteers come from a range of backgrounds and we particularly welcome applications from disabled people, people with physical or mental health conditions, LGBT+ and non-binary people, and people from Black Asian Minority Ethnic (BAME) communities.

-If you are interested in becoming a financial capability adviser and would like to discuss flexibility around location, time, ‘what you will do’ and how we can support you please contact us.
+If you are interested in becoming a financial capability adviser and would like to apply or discuss flexibility around location, time, ‘what you will do’ and how we can support you please contact us.